rosette-api/awesome/README.md

 # awesome
-Curated list of awesome Rosette software and resources.
+Curated list of awesome Rosette software and resources

 ## Contents